openterminology/oct/tools/README.md

 - Excludes confusing characters (0, 1, I, L, O, U are not used)
 - Generates cryptographically secure random identifiers
 - Automatically checks for duplicates and retries if necessary
-- Creates empty `.md` files ready for content addition
+- Creates empty `.oct` files ready for content addition